Project Overview

 Qualitative Impact

-- Increased author confidence as complex components are no longer avoided.
+- Author confidence increased as complex components were no longer avoided.

-- Contextual guidance enables teams to focus more on content quality.
+- Contextual guidance freed teams to focus on content quality over tool navigation.

 - Reduced client frustration and minimized project rework costs.

-- Strengthened agency relationships through clear documentation of capabilities.
+- Strengthened agency relationships through clear capability documentation.

 Long-Term Organizational Benefits

-- Establishes a foundation for scalable component development.
+- Established a foundation for scalable component development.

-- Provides a platform for personalization and workflow optimization.
+- Created a platform for personalization and workflow optimization.

 Reflection & Learnings

-This project transformed the organization's approach to internal experience design by recognizing content authors as vital users, resulting in significant improvements in productivity, satisfaction, and overall customer experience.
+This project transformed the organization’s approach to internal experience design by recognizing content authors as essential users, driving significant improvements in productivity, satisfaction, and end-user content quality.

 What Worked Well

-- Conducting a comprehensive audit that uncovered systemic issues extending beyond surface-level usability problems
+- A comprehensive audit that uncovered systemic issues beyond surface-level usability problems

-- Designing with content creators as primary users, rather than focusing solely on end users, which significantly improved the entire ecosystem
+- Designing with content creators as primary users, not just end users, which improved the entire ecosystem

-- Implementing iterative testing that validated solutions based on real usage patterns and author workflows
+- Iterative testing that validated solutions against real usage patterns and author workflows

-- Building cross-functional collaboration that proved essential for promoting adoption and ensuring long-term sustainability
+- Cross-functional collaboration that proved essential for adoption and long-term sustainability

-- Creating a scalable framework that could be applied consistently across 80+ components
+- A scalable framework that could be applied consistently across 80+ components

 Challenges Faced & How I Overcame Them

-- Stakeholder Alignment: I connected authoring efficiency to the quality of the end-user experience, demonstrating that improved authoring tools lead to better content for our millions of visitors.
+- Stakeholder Alignment: Connected authoring efficiency directly to end-user content quality, demonstrating that better internal tools produce better content for millions of visitors.

-- AEM Constraints: I enhanced usability within the platform's limitations, employing creative strategies to work with what was technically feasible.
+- AEM Constraints: Maximized usability within platform limitations through creative solutions that worked within what was technically feasible.

-- Change Management: I trained authors without disrupting production by implementing a phased rollout and providing continuous support.
+- Change Management: Trained authors without disrupting production through a phased rollout with continuous support.

-- Resourcing: I demonstrated the return on investment for behind-the-scenes improvements by quantifying time savings and reducing support overhead.
+- Resourcing: Built the business case for behind-the-scenes improvements by quantifying time savings and support overhead reduction.

 What I Would Do Differently

-- Begin with more granular user research to identify edge cases earlier.
+- Start with more granular user research to surface edge cases earlier in the process.

-- Involve developers in the initial audit phase to facilitate a more comprehensive assessment of technical feasibility.
+- Involve developers in the initial audit phase for a more comprehensive technical feasibility assessment.

-- Establish more formal metrics tracking from the outset to quantify improvements more effectively.
+- Establish formal metrics tracking from the outset to quantify improvements more precisely.

 Key Strategic Insights

-- Internal users are vital to the organization's success.
-This project transformed our approach to internal experience design by recognizing content authors as essential stakeholders whose productivity directly impacts the end-user experience.
-The 98% reduction in support requests and the significant decrease in onboarding time demonstrated that investing in internal tools produces measurable business value.
+- Internal users drive organizational success.
+This project proved that treating content authors as essential stakeholders whose productivity directly impacts end-user experience produces measurable business value.
+The 99% reduction in support requests and significant decrease in onboarding time validated this approach.

-- My Unique Value Proposition: My ability to integrate UX design, technical systems, and content strategy allows me to look beyond individual component fixes to identify the systemic standardization needed.
-This holistic perspective enables me to create solutions that not only address immediate pain points but also ensure long-term scalability.
+- Systems Thinking as Differentiator: My ability to integrate UX design, technical systems, and content strategy enables me to look beyond individual component fixes and identify the systemic standardization needed.
+This holistic perspective produces solutions that address immediate pain points while ensuring long-term scalability.

-- Broader Impact: The comprehensive standardization framework I developed established a foundation for scalable component development and illustrated that documentation serves as a strategic design tool, not just a deliverable.
-This framework became a template for other initiatives on Intel.com, showcasing how strategic UX thinking can lead to systematic process improvements beyond individual designs.
-Ultimately, it bridges silos between design, development, and content teams while preserving institutional knowledge across the organization.
+- Documentation as Strategic Design Tool: The standardization framework established a foundation for scalable component development and demonstrated that documentation is a strategic design tool, not just a deliverable.
+This framework became a template for other Intel.com initiatives, proving how strategic UX thinking drives systematic process improvements that bridge silos between design, development, and content teams while preserving institutional knowledge.